vh42720/csgo_cheater_detection/README.md

 ### Models

 Each data set from samplings is fitted with 3 algorithm:
-- Logistic Regression: serve as a baseline
+- Logistic Regression: serves as a baseline
 - Random forest: tree based high performing algorithm
 - Neural network: dense 5 layers NN